 Education and enlightenment should be as individualized as possible for each child.
 This can be achieved by employing robotic teachers programmed to adapt to parental preferences and a child's specific needs.
 Parents could also modify robot settings themselves to ensure the highest quality of education.
-This approach enables a personalized learning experience that considers both the intellectual and emotional requirements of the child, fostering harmonious development.
+This approach enables a personalized learning experience that considers both intellectual the and requirements of the child. emotional fostering harmonious development.